yonitjio/exploring-odoo/viz_bot/misc/inference-server/README.md

 >
 > Do not use this module unless you have reviewed the source codes thoroughly, understand what it does and in an experimental environment.

-This module adds explore the possibilities to import data from images.
+This is the inference Server for viz_bot module

 Please watch this video for more details: